 M.F.A.
 School of the Art Institute of Chicago

 Art on Paper, Art in America.

-Drawing, painting, printmaking, gender, race, class, equity, history of natural science, taxonomy, etymology, boxing, mythology of benevolent violence.
+Drawing, painting, printmaking, gender, race, class, equity, history of natural science, taxonomy, etymology, boxing, mythologies of benevolent violence.

 Drawing/Imaging: (Fall 2019)